openeventdata/scraper/README.md

 and type `mongod` at the terminal to begin the instance.
 MongoDB doesn't require you to prepare the collection or database ahead of time, so when you run the program it should automatically create a database called `event_scrape` with a collection called `stories`.
-Once you've run  `python scraper.py`, you can verify that the stories are in the Mongo database by opening a new terminal wind and typing `mongo`.
-NOTE: the scraper runs once every hour, meaning that stories may not immediately appear.
-To make sure that stories have been scraped, comment out the scheduling part at the end of `scraper.py` and uncomment `call_scrape_func`.
-That will force an immediate scraping.
+Once you've run  `python scraper.py`, you can verify that the stories are in the Mongo database by opening a new terminal window and typing `mongo`.
+NOTE: the scraper runs once every hour, meaning that stories may not immediately appear in your database.
+To force immediate scraping, comment out the scheduling part at the end of `scraper.py` and uncomment `call_scrape_func`.

+To interface with Mongo, enter `mongo` at the command line.
 From inside Mongo, type `show dbs` to verify that there's a database called `event_scrape`.
-Type `use event_scrape` and `show collections` to make sure there's a `stories` collection.
-Typing  `db.news_stories.find()` will show you the first 20 entries.
+Enter the database with `use event_scrape` and type `show collections` to make sure there's a `stories` collection.
+ `db.news_stories.find()` will show you the first 20 entries.

 ###Running